The Pleasures of Walking

 Getting around in Chicago’s Loop

-I like to walk in the Loop, and one of the things I thought about was marketable pieces about walking in Chicago.
+I like to walk in the Loop, and one of the things I thought about was how I might sell articles about walking in Chicago.
 I did two pieces on the topic in 1989.
 One that ran in the summer issue of Chicago Times was about pleasure; this one—in spite of its title—was more of an explainer about walking as transportation, and no less interesting for that.

 Mention is made here about the eventual growth of a Super Loop too big to walk.
 It took thirty years, but the Super Loop is here.